scsx/ActorsAgeInMovies/README.md

 ID: 3663 (Jerry Lewis)

-Movie ID: 501350 (The Doors - Live at the Isle of Wight Festival 1970) In case of movie actors dead upon release show (Posthumous production), others show age at release, archive footage is impossible to assess
+Movie ID: 501350 (The Doors - Live at the Isle of Wight Festival 1970) In case of movie actors dead upon release show "Posthumous production", others show age at release, age during footage capture is impossible to assess